Frequently Asked Questions

 Makris Legal, P.A., is now able to accept online payments.
 If you are paying a consultation fee or an invoice, you can pay via:

 - Pay later (based upon credit approval, handled through a 3rd party)

 - Money order

 If you are paying a retainer, you can pay via:

 When it comes to evicting a tenant the landlord must provide the proper notice and serve it correctly.
-This can either be a 3 day, 7 day, 15 day, or 30 day notice.
+This can either be a 3-day, 7-day, 15-day, or 30-day notice.
 Additionally, the notice must be served correctly in order for the notice to be proper.
 The reason for evicting your tenant will determine what notice is required.
-Failing to provide proper service on a tenant can either delay an eviction or the eviction can be dismissed by the Court.
-If the eviction is dismissed by the Court, then the landlord will have to start the eviction process over.
+Failing to provide proper service to a tenant can either delay an eviction or the eviction can be dismissed by the court.
+If the eviction is dismissed by the court, then the landlord will have to start the eviction process over.